 My passion for working with an organization like NISA dates back to my early childhood.
-My father, a pediatrician at Kabul hospital, passed away unexpectedly a few months after my birth.
+My father, a pediatrician at Kabul Hospital, passed away unexpectedly a few months after my birth.
 This left my mother to care for me and my four siblings.
-Soon after, the Russian invaded Afghanistan and we were forced to escape to the United States as refugees.
-Watching my beloved mother, a single mother, overcome financial, cultural, and language barriers in a new country instilled a strong desire within me to commit myself to serve underserved communities; women and children in particular.
+Soon after, the Russians invaded Afghanistan and we were forced to escape to the United States as refugees.
+Watching my beloved mother, a single mother, overcome financial, cultural, and language barriers in a new country instilled a strong desire within me to commit myself to serving underserved communities; women and children in particular.

 Growing up I didn’t quite know how to put into words the intense emotions that surfaced within me when I witnessed others facing difficulties and oppression.
 After 16 years of working with NISA clients and seeing these women overcome great hardships, I can now verbalize my thoughts and feelings and take a strong stance against oppression by supporting survivors.